-effects).
+In the next model, the variables are group-mean centered so that the coefficients show the relationship of each variable with college graduation relative to other students in the same school.
+The within-school coefficient for HSGPAs is slightly larger than the coefficient from the earlier model, while the ACT score coefficient remains small and not significant.
+The ACT slope varies significantly by high school (0.201, p<0.000) while the main linear portion of GPA slope does not vary and the quadratic term varies only slightly.
+This model includes school-level variables (average ACT scores and average GPAs among all students), which reduces the schoollevel variance in the intercepts by half (the main school effects).
 School average ACT scores are strongly related to college graduation.
 The odds of graduating college double for every standard deviation increase in school average ACT scores.
-We also ran models that included school average poverty, but it is strongly correlated with school average ACT scores (r = .70), so comes out as not significant when entered simultaneously.
+We also ran models that included school average poverty, but it is strongly correlated with school average ACT scores (r=0.70), so comes out as not significant when entered simultaneously.
 If entered alone in the model, either variable is a significant predictor, with a standardized coefficient of -0.557 for school poverty.

-Also included in Table 5 is the prediction of whether students graduate from college in 4 years.
-Only about half as many students graduate in 4 years as in 6 years, but it is of interest because most students initially intend to graduate in 4 years.
-The coefficients on college characteristics are larger for graduating in 4 years than 6 years-thus, where a student attends college matters for how long it takes them to graduate as well as whether they graduate.
-Another difference from the prediction of graduation in 6 years is that ACT scores are slightly predictive of graduating in 4 years in the full model, even controlling for HSGPA and college characteristics.
-However, the ACT coefficient is one sixth the size of the HSGPA coefficient, and although the variation in the ACT slopes across high schools is not significant, the standard deviation of ACT slopes is larger than the average ACT slope.
-HSGPA shows a similar relationship with graduation in 4 years as in 6 years-students' odds double for every standard deviation increase in HSGPA.
+Also included in Table 5 is the prediction of whether students graduate from college in four years.
+Only about half as many students graduate in four years as in six years, but it is of interest because most students initially intend to graduate in four years.
+The coefficients on college characteristics are larger for graduating in four years than six years-thus, where a student attends college matters for how long it takes them to graduate, as well as whether they graduate.
+Another difference from the prediction of graduation in six years is that ACT scores are slightly predictive of graduating in four years in the full model, even controlling for HSGPA and college characteristics.
+However, the ACT coefficient is one-sixth the size of the HSGPA coefficient, and while the variation in the ACT slopes across high schools is not significant, the standard deviation of ACT slopes is larger than the average ACT slope.
+HSGPA shows a similar relationship with graduation in four years as in six years-students' odds double for every standard deviation increase in HSGPA.